Every pregnancy deserves care

 Pregnancy Identification (0–12 weeks)

-Goal: Early detection of pregnancy to initiate timely care
+Goal: Early identification of pregnancy to initiate timely and continuous care.

 Key Actions: